proycon/clam/docs/source/gettingstarted.rst

 Getting Started
 =================

+Make sure you have first read the :ref:`introduction` so you understand what CLAM is and what it's architecture is like.

 You start a new CLAM webservice project using the ``clamnewproject`` tool.
 The tool generates all the necessary files, which you have to edit.
 The tool takes one argument: an identifier for your system.
 This identifier is